Edging - 7/10

-- Value For Money 95% 95%
+Value For Money - 8.5/10

-Great toe hook
+- Great for toe hooks

-Comfortable for a performance shoe
+- Comfortable for a performance shoe

-Fast break in
+- Fast break in period

-Rubber can wear fast
+- Rubber can wear fast

 Scarpa Drago Review

-The vast expanse of rubber across the front of the shoe is not only great for toe hooking, it is intimidating to look at, and screams at anyone watching that the person wearing them is about to send hard.
-The spelling out of DRAGO across the front strap, the deep red and the brilliant yellow of the microfiber upper, the curve and contour of the shoe, all these aspects combine to make not only a beautiful design but a masterpiece of shoe engineering.
+The vast expanse of rubber across the front of the shoe is not only great for toe hooking, but it is also intimidating to look at and screams at anyone watching that the person wearing them is about to send hard.
+The spelling out of DRAGO across the front strap, the deep red and the brilliant yellow of the microfiber upper, and the curve and contour of the shoe, all these aspects combine to make not only a beautiful design but a masterpiece of shoe engineering.

+Scarpa has taken the classic design of a high-end shoe and beefed it up wholeheartedly.
 The aggressively asymmetric toebox really forces all of your power through your big toe, resulting in you being able to generate power off of the smallest crimps.
-The sole is thicker than its more comfortable than its design counterpart, the Furia, which results in increased push strength when moving from footholds.
+The sole is thicker and more comfortable than its design counterpart, the Furia, which results in increased push strength when moving from footholds.

 But on my bouldering projects, toe hooking with this shoe is an experience in its own right.
 Sticky rubber has been plastered across the upper of the shoe.
-This not only gives the shoe its spectacular look, but means you can maximise the surface contact of your toe on the rock.
+This not only gives the shoe its spectacular look but means you can maximize the surface contact of your toe on the rock.
 There isn’t too much padding in the toe which means, combined with the softness of the shoe, toe hooks are really sensitive and precise.

 Scarpa mixed in the heel design of the ever-popular Instinct line into the winning formula of the Drago.
 This has resulted in a heel that excels in supporting your foot and heel hooking.

-On first sight, the heel seems very narrow, and although it is, don’t let that put you off- I have relatively wide feet and can fit in them fine.
-The heel is no different from the rest of the shoe when it comes to an abundance of rubber, and is made up of a traditional length of rubber running down the shoe which is integrated into the tension rand.
+At first sight, the heel seems very narrow, and although it is, don’t let that put you off- I have relatively wide feet and can fit in them fine.
+The heel is no different from the rest of the shoe when it comes to an abundance of rubber and is made up of a traditional length of rubber running down the shoe which is integrated into the tension rand.

 The rubber.
 When writing this review, I didn’t really need to split up the different sections.
 I’ve already talked about the rubber.
 The rubber on the toe box, the rubber on the heel.
 The rubber is everywhere!

-4) Comfort and Fit
+Comfort and Fit

 Honestly, I love these shoes.
 If I am trying to send my boulder project, I will slip on a pair of these.
 I may think twice about wearing them on longer routes outdoors, however, they are a real master class in shoe engineering.

-They excel specifically indoors and when outdoor bouldering, and the combination of the super soft rubber with the microfiber upper is a masterstroke in my eyes, making the shoes feel weightless whilst performing as heavy hitters in the climbing shoe world.
+They excel specifically indoors and when outdoor bouldering and the combination of the super soft rubber with the microfiber upper is a masterstroke in my eyes, making the shoes feel weightless whilst performing as heavy hitters in the climbing shoe world.
 And as a nice added bonus, they look awesome.